branscha/lib-scripty/README.md

 ## Available Libraries

-The scripty component contains a number of pre-defined command libraries that are at your disposal.
+The scripty component comes with a number of pre-defined command libraries that are at your disposal.

 ### Essential